Molecular-Biophysics-Database/mbdb-model/README.md

 ### Model conversion

-Various tools for converting to different the different forms of the model as well as validating example metadata using the current model/
+Various tools for converting to different the different forms of the model as well as validating example metadata using the current model

 ```
 mbdb-model